r-neal-kelly/nkr/README.md

 # nkr
-This is my new C++ 20 library.
+This is my new C++20 library.
 I'm excited to use concepts finally!
-I'm making this in conjunction with [maken](https://github.com/r-neal-kelly/maken) my first attempt at making an issue tracker.
+This is aiming to be cross-platform although currently there is only development for Windows.
+The api and program structure is being designed to easily allow platform expansion in the future.